-Accessibility Resources - Documentation Guidelines
+Accessibility Resources - Documentation Guidelines and Testing Costs

 In the context of postsecondary education, the student's documentation should provide the College with an understanding of the individual's disability and enough information to anticipate how the disability's current impact on the student is expected to interact with the College's structure of courses, testing methods, program requirements, etc. Because the provision of reasonable accommodations and services is based on an assessment of the current impact of the student's disabilities on academic performance in a specific academic program, it is in the student's best interest to provide current and appropriate documentation.
 Additionally, students are encouraged to review the skills and abilities the College has determined to be essential to law study, outlined in Reasonable Accommodations and Standards for Law Study (PDF).
 The College of Law reserves the right to require more recent documentation, especially if the student or the student's academic performance indicates that the impact of the disability may have changed.